 These resources are built for clinicians, trainees, and medically informed patients who need fast bedside calculations.
 Use the results as decision support and pair them with full clinical context and local guidelines.

-Assess frailty using the Rockwood Clinical Frailty Scale (1–9).
-Used for ICU triage, surgical risk, and goals-of-care discussions in elderly patients.
+Assess frailty using the Rockwood Clinical Frailty Scale (CFS 1–9): Very Fit to Terminally Ill.
+Used for ICU triage, surgical risk stratification, and goals-of-care discussions in elderly patients.

-Assess mobility and fall risk with the Timed Up and Go test.
-Times how long it takes to stand, walk 3 meters, turn, and sit back down.
+Assess mobility and fall risk with the Timed Up and Go (TUG) test.
+TUG >12 seconds indicates high fall risk.
+Times the performance of standing, walking 3 meters, turning, and returning to seated.